Skatteetaten/ao/docs/USERGUIDE.md

 # What is AO

-AO is a command line interface for the Boober API.
+AO is a command line interface for the Boober and Gobo APIs.
 It is used to

 - Deploy one or more ApplicationDeploymentRef (environment/application) to one or more clusters
 - Manage AuroraConfig remotely